selevit/word_of_wisdom/README.md

 ## Why Hashcash?

 It uses a commonly known `sha256` hash function, which makes the client implementation very simple.
-Also this is the most known proof-of-work algorithm, as it's used in Bitcoin mining.
+Also this is the most known proof-of-work algorithm, as it is used in Bitcoin's mining.